CP1404/Practicals/prac_03/README.md

     import random
     dir(random)

-This shows you all the names in the module - most of which are functions you can use.
+This shows all the names in the module - most of which are functions you can use.
 To use functions from a module that's been imported like this you need to *qualify* the name - e.g., use `random.randint` not just `randint`.
 Use `help()` to find out